chippokiddo/lizard/README.md

 A simple interactive button inspired by the end credits scene from the movie Elio.

-Click the button to play the lizard video!

 ## Try it out

 Go to https://chippokiddo.github.io/fairylights/ and enjoy clicking! 🦎✨